Generative modeling of granular flow on inclined planes using conditional flow matching: Analyses and discussion

 The difference becomes much clearer under the severely ill-posed partial observation condition (Figure~\ref{fig:cnn_comparison}(b)).
 Green boxes denote the spatial regions on the inner slices corresponding to the boundary observation window (same as shown Figure~\ref{fig:recon_velocity_partial}).
 When the input is restricted to a localized central patch, the deterministic CNN experiences a significant drop in performance, with a spatial correlation decreasing to $r_x = 0.391$ and RMSE increasing to 0.174~m/s.
 In contrast, the CFM framework maintains a robust spatial correlation of $r_x = 0.875$ and a lower RMSE of 0.095~m/s.
 The visual comparison is consistent with these metrics: the CNN fails to reconstruct the unobserved head and tail regions and instead produces a blurred, unphysical mean state, while the CFM model recovers plausible kinematics throughout the hidden region.

-This contrast reflects the difference between deterministic regression and conditional generative inference.
-A CNN trained with MSE tends to return a conditional average when the inverse problem is underdetermined, which leads to over-smoothing in regions with high uncertainty.
-Conversely, the CFM model learns the underlying flow physics.
-It reconstructs mechanically valid velocity field instead of statistical averages, preserving the continuity and coherence in completely unobserved regions.
+This contrast reflects the difference in distributional behavior between deterministic regression and conditional generative inference.
+A deterministic CNN trained with MSE tends to return a conditional average when the inverse problem is underdetermined, which leads to over-smoothing in regions with high uncertainty.
+This averaging effect inherently over-smooths the flow fronts and misses localized high-fluctuation regions.
+Conversely, an individual sample from the CFM model acts as a direct draw from the learned conditional distribution.
+It reconstructs a specific, mechanically valid velocity field instead of statistical averages, preserving the localized kinetic textures, fine-scale variability, and coherence in completely unobserved regions.

 Overall, the comparison shows that deterministic regression can be competitive when the observation is nearly complete, but it becomes unreliable when information is sparse.
 The advantage of the generative formulation is most apparent in the ill-posed regime that motivates this study.
 Furthermore, this comparison also highlights the critical need to evaluate prediction confidence and leads to the uncertainty quantification in the following section.